top of page

 • Northern Cardinals

-• Hermit Thrush
+• Hermit Thrushes

-• Pine Warbler, Yellow-rumped Warbler, Tennessee Warbler
+• Pine Warblers, Yellow-rumped Warblers, Tennessee Warblers

-Okay I see some folks using electronic rodent traps that kill their targets in an instant.
-How would these work for Chipmunks?
 We've seen those around the back of our local grocery store and strip mall as well.
 These electronic traps are considered fairly humane because they are intended to instantly kill their targets pests, but they are actually designed for other rodents (rats) which would be snooping around in these locations where there may be nesting materials or food nearby.
 Chipmunks are really after your birdseed and that's about it.
 Plus, these are quite expensive and require recharging as well.
+If you have a mouse or rat problem, an electronic trap would be an excellent and humane option for reducing the number of these rodents.
+But for Chipmunks, we would go another route.

 I've included a product link below 👇 for the specific trap model we've been using now for several years.
 Rather than poison, or expensive electronic countermeasures, we strongly recommend you try out one of these Havahart traps instead.
 Thanks for reading! 🙏

-205 views0 comments
+246 views0 comments

 Recent Posts